gutschilla/elixir-pdf-generator/README.md

 in Elixir projects.
 If available, it will use xvfb-run (x virtual frame buffer) to use wkhtmltopdf on systems that have no X installed, e.g. a server.

-# New in 0.4.0 - remove misc_random, require Elixir v1.1
+# New in 0.5.0 - farewell Porcelain, hello chrome-headless

+  - 0.5.0
+    - **Got rid of Porcelain** dependency as it interferes with many builds using plain `System.cmd/3`.
+Please note, that as of the documentation (https://hexdocs.pm/elixir/System.html#cmd/3) ports will be closed but in case wkhtmltopdf somehow hangs, nobody takes care of terminating it.
-  - 0.4.0
+    - Refactored some sections
-    - Got rid of misc_random dependency.
-This was here to manage between depreciated random functions in Erlang.
-We go ahead using plain `Enum.random/1` instead, implementing our own `PdfGenerator.Random.string/1` function.
-This also removes a common pitfall when drafting a release with distillery.
-      * Thanks to [Hugo Maia Vieira](https://github.com/hugomaiavieira) for this contribution!
-      * Since `Enum.random/1` is only available since September 2015 (three years ago) I am OK with raising the minimum Elixir version to v1.1 – Since this may break projects still running on Elixir v1.0 **I bumped the version to 0.4.0***.
+    - **Support URLs** instead of just plain HTML
+    - **Support for chrome-headless** for (at least for me) faster and nicer renderings.
+    - Since this is hopefully helpful, I rose the version to 0.5.0 even tough the API stays consistent

 For a proper changelog, see [CHANGES](CHANGES.md)

-# System prerequisites
+# System prerequisites (either wkhtmltopdf or nodejs)

 Download wkhtmltopdf and place it in your $PATH.
 Current binaries can be found
 here: http://wkhtmltopdf.org/downloads.html

+**OR***

+Run `npm install`.
+This requires [nodejs](https://nodejs.org), of course.
+This will install a recent chromium and chromedriver to run Chrome in headless mode and use this browser and its API to print PDFs.

 _(optional)_ To use wkhtmltopdf on systems without an X window server installed, please install `xvfb-run` from your repository (on Debian/Ubuntu: `sudo apt-get